 How to hang prepasted wallpaper in a small guest bedroom closet.
+An easy project to do and it was completed in less than 2 hours.

 If you remember, way back in July I shared the new bedroom closet build.
 We actually built it in an empty corner of the guest bedroom to replace the closet that was turned into a powder room.
 Remember, we have a small home so we needed to add a closet back for extra storage (not to mention for resale purposes).